agude/agude.github.io/_books/childhoods_end.md

     > grouped in intricate geometrical patterns, motionless in the eras of
     > cold, growing slowly along the veins of mineral when the world was warm
     > again.

+{{ clarke }} himself referenced earlier works in {{ this_book }}.
+The one I
+caught was when the children use their clairvoyant abilities to witness various places in the galaxy, there is a planet with two-dimension life forms crushed flat by gravity, a reference to {{ flatland }}.